Syndicated cleaning services

-To enquire about the OCS contract, sign the non-disclosure agreement (NDA) available on the NZGP webpage and email it to the contact at NZ Police (lead agency in the contract) stated on the right of the page.
+To enquire about the OCS contract, sign the NDA available on the New Zealand Government Procurement (NZGP) website and email it to the contact at NZ Police (lead agency in the contract) stated on the right of the page.

-Gather information on your school's current cleaning contract, including the service level and contract value.
+- Gather information on your school's current cleaning contract, including the service level and contract value.

-Also confirm the expiry date of your current contract.
+- Also confirm the expiry date of your current contract.
 If you are considering terminating the contract early, note any termination clauses and the required notice period.

-Contact the syndicated cleaning supplier(s) and organise for them to come to your school for an initial site visit.
+- Contact the syndicated cleaning supplier(s) and organise for them to come to your school for an initial site visit.

-This may be done before or after gathering your requirements (Step 4).
+- This may be done before or after gathering your requirements (step 4).

-State your requirements to suppliers
+4. Define your cleaning requirements for suppliers

 See advice on specifying your requirements on the pages below.

-The supplier(s) can provide you with sample specifications if required, to help you through the process.
+- The supplier(s) can provide you with sample specifications if required to help you through the process.